John Henniker-Major, 3rd Baron Henniker

 John Minet Henniker-Major, 3rd Baron Henniker, born John Minet Henniker, (20 November 1777 – 22 July 1832) was a British peer and barrister.

+Biography

 John Minet Henniker was a practising barrister.
 He graduated from the University of Cambridge with a Doctor of Law (LL.D.) and held the office of Bencher of Lincoln's Inn.

 John Minet Henniker's was a nephew of John Henniker-Major, 2nd Baron Henniker, whom he succeeded as fourth Baron Henniker in December 1821.
 In May 1822 John Minet Henniker legally changed his name to John Minet Henniker-Major by royal license.